rogermiranda1000/TwitchTTSBot/README.md

 ## Run the tests

-If you want to try the tests, start the website and run `sudo /home/rogermiranda1000/anaconda3/envs/tts/bin/python3 tests.py`
+If you want to try the tests, start `app.py`, and inside TwitchTTSBot folder and with the `tts` environment enabled, run `python3 tests.py`